<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Route planning can be route optimization.
 And route optimization is route planning.
 But there is a difference between route planning and route optimization.

-Typically, standard route planning relies on distance as the main parameter for determining the best route.
+Typically, standard route planning solutions rely on distance as the main parameter for determining the best route.
 In other words, the shortest path from point A to point B to point C…

 Route optimization lets you plan efficient routes that depend on several different factors besides distance, such as time, speed, cost, and fuel consumption.
 But also other parameters that affect its efficiency, like: